COLLEGE OF MEDICINE

-- Selection of teams to submit full applications October 1; Application Deadline November 15; Reviewed and awarded December/January.
+- Selection of teams to submit full applications October 1st; Application for selected teams in November; Reviewed and awarded December/January.

-- Team selection: Teams consisting of two faculty members in the same or different departments may self-nominate or be nominated by their department chair(s).
+- Team selection: A team consisting of two faculty members in the same or different departments.

 - Program evaluation: Annually by the College of Medicine Dean to determine funding and research goals are being met.